schmich/ward/README.md

 # Ward

-Ward is a secure single-file password manager.
+Ward is a secure, cross-platform, zero-install, single-file password manager.

 Ward stores your passwords in an encrypted file which you manage with a single master password.
 You can keep track of multiple complex passwords without having to remember any of them.